 The Fuji XT2 has options for manual and electronic shutter use.
-The shutter speed on the camera dial goes up to 1/8000s which is the fastest manual shutter speed.
-The electronic shutter goes up to 1/3200s, but I’ll get to that electronic shutter later.
-For the moment I’m just looking at the manual shutter and not looking at any high speed sync options, etc.
+The shutter speed on the camera dial goes up to 1/8000s which is the fastest manual shutter speed, the electronic shutter is a lot faster.
+For the moment we’re just looking at the manual shutter and not at any high speed sync options.

-For each shot in this set of images I’m firing the EF-X8 flash supplied with the camera for each shot, leaving the aperture constant and just changing the shutter speed from 1/60s and moving down one stop* each shot, all the way to 1/8000s.
+For each shot in this set of images I’m firing the EF-X8 flash supplied with my camera.
+I’m leaving the aperture constant at f 2.8 and just changing the shutter speed from 1/60s, going down one stop each shot, all the way to 1/8000s.
 The camera is taking care of ISO and flash power settings and using TTL metering.
 If you don’t know what that means, please don’t worry as it really doesn’t matter for the purposes of this post.
 With any modern digital camera these settings should be automatic so pop your flash on your camera, use a tripod if you have one, and get experimenting.

 So these first three shots are 1/60s, 1/125s and 1/250s.
-Perhaps there are some blown-out highlights, but they are even.
+Perhaps there are some blown-out highlights, but they are mainly even and well-lit.

-However, from 1/500s onwards you can see the image progressively darkens from the base and that the problem gets worse and worse the faster the shutter moves.
+From 1/500s onwards you can see the image progressively darkens from the base and that the problem gets worse and worse the faster the shutter moves.

-My camera is firing a pre-flash which is triggered that sends data back to the camera about required flash settings before the shutter is opened and the main flash fires to take the shot.
+My camera is firing a pre-flash that sends data back to the camera about required TTL (through the lens) flash settings before the shutter is opened and the main flash fires to take the shot.